Monday, July 11, 2022

 (*The panel was called “Early Religious Networks: Monastic Institutions and Eclectic Traditions in the 11th–15th centuries.’’
 This blog is a slightly modified version of the presentation to that panel.)

 I’ll simplify by stating my conclusions about the identities of three different authors of three distinct historical works.
 I think some people will be surprised at this news, but in the end I believe there was only one Deyu we need to be concerned about, not two and not three.
 The one and only Deyu, according to me, is the author of the verse history.
 This verse history is quoted in both of the published histories we have, the one supposed to be by one Deyu José (ལྡེའུ་ཇོ་སྲས་) that I call “the small Deyu,” and the other longer, and I would say later, one so often attributed to a Khepa Deyu, “the long Deyu”).
 The two authors, whatever their real names might be, each semi-independently took the verses as their root texts, and composed or compiled their histories after the common pattern of a root text and commentary (རྩ་འགྲེལ་).
-The text by Deyu (ལྡེའུ་) is the root text for both works, and that is why both texts have his name in their titles.
+The text by Deyu (ལྡེའུ་) is the root text for both works, and that is why they both have his name in their titles.

 The authorship of the small Deyu is admittedly problematic.
 He is identified largely based on interpreting a difficult prostration verse in the long Deyu.
 The long Deyu's author is and probably will remain anonymous even if there are a couple of candidates that show some small promise.